bashrc2/epicyon/specification/activitypub.md

 **Note**

-Compacting an ActivityStreams object using the ActivityStreams JSON-LD context might result in `https://www.w3.org/ns/activitystreams#Public`being represented as simply `Public` or `as:Public` which are valid representations of the Public collection.
+Compacting an ActivityStreams object using the ActivityStreams JSON-LD context might result in `https://www.w3.org/ns/activitystreams#Public` being represented as simply `Public` or `as:Public` which are valid representations of the Public collection.
 Implementations which treat ActivityStreams objects as simply JSON rather than converting an incoming activity over to a local context using JSON-LD tooling should be aware of this and should be prepared to accept all three representations.

 ### 5.7 Likes Collection